SnowyMouse/invader/CONTRIBUTING.md

 ## Stable releases
 Releases are used only for versioning and keeping track of changes.
 They are **not** an indication of stability.
-So, if the latest release uses code that is older than the Git master branch, then it is just as out-of-date.
+So, if the latest release uses code that is older than the Git master branch, then it is just as out-of-date and, therefore, less "stable" as a result.

 ## Text conventions
 These are general conventions used for writing comments, issues, documentation, and code to ensure it is understandable